MentalBlank/AlphaFable/README.md

 ### Notes

-**These files are severely outdated (over 13 years old as of upload) and may require significant modifications to function correctly.**
+**These files are severely outdated (at least 13+ years old as of the upload date) and may require significant modifications to function correctly.**

 Flash-based browser games, including AlphaFable, are still playable in 2024 after installing the Ruffle Flash-Emulator plugin for your browser.